SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 5. Then, click on submit.

 ## 5. Editing a Submission

 To edit your submissions, following steps need to be followed:

-1. Go to the ubmissions page.
+1. Go to the submissions page.

 2. Select the collection that you want to edit.